Academic Advising is here to support you during the period of remote learning!

 Advising and the Liberal Arts

-To be an active participant in one's learning means thinking intentionally about one's academic trajectory, as well as the many opportunities for co-curricular development we afford students.
+To be an active participant in one's learning means thinking intentionally about one's academic trajectory as well as opportunities for co-curricular development.

 Taking advantage of the many available opportunities and navigating what is usually a non-linear path through college requires students' commitment to ongoing intellectual and social exploration, aided by strong advising from faculty and other mentors.
 The office of Academic Advising Programs serves as a hub for such activities, helping to connect students to the many kinds of opportunities that can help with their academic and personal growth.
 We work with academic departments and programs, Student Life, Athletics, the First-Year Program, the Sophomore Success Initiative, the Center for International and Intercultural Studies, Community-Based Learning, Career Services, Career Connections, and others across campus, seeing the student experience as holistic and interconnected.

 Our staff also offer specific support services to help students develop their skills and potential: Academic Support, Peer Tutoring, Student Accessibility Services (SAS).
-Our office also houses the Higher Education Opportunity Program (HEOP), as well as CSTEP and McNair.
+Our office also houses the Higher Education Opportunity Program (HEOP), as well as the CSTEP and McNair programs.